eddmann/eddmann.github.io/_posts/2011/2011-10-10-latex-an-introduction.md

 ## Wrap Up

-I hope that this article has provided you with enough information to help you begin using LaTeX and has perhaps convinced you to delve a little deeper into its many powerful features.
+I hope that this post has provided you with enough information to help you begin using LaTeX and has perhaps convinced you to delve a little deeper into its many powerful features.
 If you are looking for a more in-depth overview of individual aspects of LaTeX, use the resources provided below as a good starting point.
 Additionally, you are welcome to check out a heavily commented VIM cheat sheet I have created using many of LaTeX's prominent features.
 This document is available [here](http://github.com/eddmann/vim-cheat-sheet) on GitHub, and pull requests are highly welcome.